Kryha/zk-gaming-toolkit/README.md

 The version variable has to be added to the pipeline variable group.
 For that, contact marius@kryha.io.

+## Updating Leo and SnarkOS versions

+Since both Leo and SnarkOS are currently in active development and some changes may break the build, we manually set the commit hash in `Dockerfile.snarkos` to the latest versions that work properly with the toolkit.
+If you wish to update to a newer version you should:

+1. `git pull` the newest Leo or SnarkOS code and run `cargo install --path .` to install the new versions locally.
+2. Make sure the programs build and run correctly with the updated CLI tools.
+3. Run the toolkit locally with `yarn start` and make sure the endpoints work as expected.
+4. Run `git log` in the Leo or SnarkOS repo and copy the `HEAD` commit hash.
+5. Open `Dockerfile.snarkos` and set the proper commit hash to the pasted value.
+6. Run the toolkit through `skaffold run` and make sure it works properly.

 ## Contribute

 TODO: Explain how other users and developers can contribute to make your code better.